i18next/i18next-parser/README.md

 injectAcornStaticClassPropertyInitializer(acorn);
 ```
 To support these plugins in this project, there is an `injectors` option on the `acorn` configuration key.
-To add additional plugins to the `JavascriptLexer` oor `JsxLexer`, the configuration would look something like this:
+To add additional plugins to the `JavascriptLexer` or `JsxLexer`, the configuration would look something like this:
 ```javascript
 import injectAcornStaticClassPropertyInitializer from 'acorn-static-class-property-initializer/inject';